 on Artistic TransformationIdeally, for an artist, painting should occur at the subconscious level, as if by intuition.
 To achieve this, I first train the conscience until the conscious thought is no longer necessary to control the hand, and the hand becomes a free-flow of the mind.
 Transformed individuals become exceptional artists.

 on The Importance of ObservationMy strategy is based on clearing the vision of the artist-to-be from any adopted limitations such as assumed views, habitual brushwork and "style".
 Having a style is not bad, but a style, acquired before the ability to see, is mannerism, not a real style.
 Once the "clearing" is established, the true process of training-the-mind-to-see can begin.
 The first step to accessing one's unlimited artistic potential is through learning by observation.
 An explanation must precede observation.
 Otherwise, the observation - no matter how intense - by itself can rarely result in Artistic Seeing.

 on My Teaching StrategyWhat I found through working with hundreds of students over a period of 30 years is that it takes approximately 12 hours to prepare the beginner for this transformation.
 This process of accelerated learning is based on altering the habitual way of responding to visual information.
 Individualized assignments and specific exercises lead to breaking through the normal limits of the individual's perception to help their mind to see, rewiring the brain for seeing newly.
 Students experience a life-changing shift in their perception of the visual world.
 They are surprised to find "seeing" to be such a profound experience.

 on Artistic SeeingThis is a phenomenon occurring inside the necessity to depict.
 Artists become aware of the fact that visual information is a range of simultaneous optical illusions in color, light, shape and distance.
 To reproduce these effects on a surface, the painter must know the laws of perception.
 This is what the beginner classes are about.
 In order to create an interpretation convincing to the viewer, the artist must learn the craft of creating a convincing illusion (in abstract art as well as realistic) where the believability depends upon the artist's own understanding of the laws of perception, ability to see, and their control over the technical means (the skill).

-Olya Losina, founder & Art director
+Olya Losina, founder and Art teacher

 In 2010 Losina was invited to partner with the Timken Museum of Art to provide training to museum docents.
 She wants to introduce art to other professionals whose work traditionally does not call for art studies: scientists, politicians, medical doctors, teachers, policemen, lawyers.
-“Everyone needs to teach their mind to see” - she says, - every person deserves to have art enhance their ability to visualize.
-“Ideally, art needs to be a part of any professional education.
+“Everyone needs to teach their mind to see, - she says, - every person deserves to have this ability to visualize.
+Ideally, art should be a part of any professional education.
 We would have a world of happy people, as art opens that childlike side in everybody who gets exposed to it.
 Your child within is brilliant - not just "artistic", - immensely talented".Losina is a member of The Museum of Contemporary Art, The Athenaeum, San Diego Museum of Art, Contemporary Art Committee - the support group for the SDMA.